medardSvigelj/bulbshare-tech-challenge/README.md

 When clicking on a feed image, a fullscreen div should show up, on top of the list of feed.

 <u>Requirements:</u>
-1. Show a page fullscreen on top of the feed.
+1. Show a popup fullscreen on top of the feed.
 2. Add a close button on the left side to close the modal.